Bexhill – St Barnabas, Sea Road

-(image) St Barnabas was the first church in Bexhill on Sea and a temporary church was opened in 1887.
+St Barnabas was the first church in the newly developed Bexhill-on-Sea and was opened in a temporary building in 1887.
 Within four years this had been replaced by a permanent one, built in 1891.
 This is spacious and built of flint by one of the most respected and prolific architects of the day,Sir A W Blomfield (CDG 185 p84).
 Instead of a tower, it has a slender wooden belfry above the long west windows that were one of his favourite devices.
 The chancel has a large traceried east window.
 The interior is mostly brick, including the piers of the low arcades and parts of the arches.
 The chancel arch is tall and the roofs show the high quality of carpentry that was a feature of Blomfield’s churches.

-As planned, the church had narrow aisles, but Blomfields son and successor, C J Blomfield rebuilt the south aisle in 1908-09 (ibid).
-It is gabled and twice as wide and the tracery of the west window is more elaborate.
+As planned, the church had narrow aisles, but Blomfield’s son and successor, C J Blomfield rebuilt the south aisle in 1908-09 (ibid).
+It is gabled and as wide as the nave with more elaborate tracery in the west window.
 It stands clear of the first church, with a passage on the site of the original aisle terminating in the western entrance.
 The western part is partitioned off, originally as a baptistery, now a chapel of rest.
 C J Blomfield re-used the west window of the former aisle as the east window of the apse (BAL MSS/DB/6/1/1).

 In 2005 there was severe damage by arson, especially to the roof; the north west corner was worst affected (ET 36 (June 2006) p91).
 Worship was for a while confined to the south aisle and the diocese was reported to be considering demolition and redevelopment of the site, to include a smaller place of worship (CT 19 June 2009).
-However, local resistance was strong and the parish was able to reinstate the building in 2010 (Church website).
+However, local resistance was strong and in 2010 the parish was able to reinstate the building, which remains in use (Church website).

 Font: Octagonal C15 style, with traceried sides on the bowl.